sahilbansal17/3Sum/README.md

 We still need to make sure that we do not get duplicate triplets, and we do not miss one!

 ## Algorithm
+Let's take an example to develop the algorithm.

+A = [-2, -2, -1, -1, 0, 1, 1, 2, 2]

+Let's say we were to consider first -2 as fixed.
+Now, we need to find pairs with sum = 2 in the remaining array.

+i.e. pair with **target = 2** in `A' = [-2, -1, -1, 0, 1, 1, 2, 2]`

+To find multiple pairs, we can do the following modification:

+Whenever pair sum = target, shift both start and end pointers to right and left respectively.
+So, we will get `(0, 2)` and `(1, 1)` as the required pairs and hence `(-2, 0, 2)` and `(-2, 1, 1)` as the corresponding triplets.

+Now, considering the next `-2` in the array, can we simply ignore the left part of the array?

+Exactly, because we already found all possible pairs taking elements in the left part as fixed.

+So, for the second -2 in the array, the array to look is just to the right of it, i.e. `A'' = [-1, -1, 0, 1, 1, 2, 2]`.

+But, now how do we ensure that no duplicate triplets are present in the result?

+If we use an additional set to store the results, it will be require additional space, as well as insertion would take `O(log N)`.
+Can we do it more **efficiently**?

+Let's consider another example:

+B = [-2, -2, -2, 1, 1, 4, 4]

+- So, let's start with the `-2` at index `0`.
+  - Let's find all pairs with sum `2`.
+  - They come out to be `(-2, 4), (-2, 4), (1, 1)`.
+  - At each step, we shift both the `start` and `end` pointers since sum exactly matches target.

+    Could we have avoided the duplicate `(-2, 4)` getting in our way?
+YES.
+    See that we can simply move the `start` pointer while it matches its old value (-2) and similarly shift the `end` pointer till it matches its old value (4).

+- Now, let's come to the `-2` at index `1`.
+    - As per our approach, we will see to its right to get pairs with sum `2`.
+    - But, we have already considered all possible pairs with `sum = 2` for the previous `-2`.
+    - So, we can simply ignore this element for further processing to avoid duplicates.

+From this example, we have found out a way to avoid duplicates.

+- We can simply move our first element of triplet to the right till it matches the previous triplets' first number.
+(Outer loop, fixing the first element)

+- Inside the inner loop, we can shift the start/end pointers till they refer to the same values.

+### Time Complexity
+- First of all, array is sorted incurring `O(n log n)`.

+- We are then fixing the first element of the triplet in the outer loop running over all the elements.

+- In the inner loop, we find a pair with given sum using two-pointer approach and avoiding duplicates smartly.

+Thus, overall time complexity = `O(n^2)`

+### Implementation